syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Digital-Gauge.md

 # Key features

-* **SegmentSpacing** - Provides option to set user defined spacing between segments through a float value.
+* **Segment Spacing** - Provides option to set user defined spacing between segments through a float value.

-* **CharacterType** - Provides option to display characters in different segment styles.
+* **Character Type** - Provides option to display characters in different segment styles.

-* **CharacterCount** - Provides option to customize the number of characters to be displayed.
+* **Character Count** - Provides option to customize the number of characters to be displayed.

 * **Customization Option** - Supports color and visibility customization of all elements.

-* **VisualStyle** - Supports rich set of VisualStyle to customize the look and feel.
+* **Visual Style** - Supports rich set of VisualStyle to customize the look and feel.